pinely-international/tama/README.md

 ## Similar Libraries

-If you want manage your components in a somewhat complex way, you can continue reading this, but otherwise you may want to consider these alternatives:
+If you want manage your components in a somewhat complex way (like in React), you can continue reading this, but otherwise you may want to consider these alternatives:

 - <https://github.com/kitajs/html>